Real Estate Crowdfunding Learning Center

 Real Estate Opportunities Today

 Technology and real estate have historically been the two best-performing sectors in a Fed rate-hike cycle.
-Yes, mortgage rates increased in 2022, but they are fading once again in 2023 as inflation moderates.
+Yes, mortgage rates have increased, but they are fading once again as inflation moderates.
+As a result, I think there are plenty of real estate buying opportunities in 2023 and beyond.

 Once you're neutral real estate by owning your primary residence, one of the easiest ways to go long real estate is to invest in private real estate funds.
-I think Fundrise is today's best platform for the average real estate investor.
-It has over 350,000 investors and manages over $3 billion in assets.
+I think Fundrise is one of the best platforms for the average real estate investor.
+It has over 400,000 investors and manages over $3.3 billion in assets.

-Fundrise was founded in 2012 and is the pioneer of the private eREIT. eREITs are private real estate funds that are diversified.
-For most people, investing in a real estate fund provides the most appropriate risk-adjust exposure.
+Fundrise was founded in 2012 and is the pioneer of the private eREIT.
+Fundrise is a vertically integrated private real estate platform that identifies, sources, and manages its portfolio of properties.

 Fundrise Investment Plan